UnKnownnPasta/terminal-game-go-brr/2d motion/READ-ME.md

 this is a 2d plane, x and y-axis.

 character can move in:
-  w -> down
+  w -> up
-  s -> up
+  s -> down
   a -> left
   d -> right

 movement is finalized
-terrain in work.
+terrain in finalized.

+version 1 is out